Degenerate coupled-cluster theory: Theories

 It demands that an exponential wave function $e^{\hat{T}_I}|I\rangle$ satisfy the Schr\"{o}dinger equation within the space of Slater determinants reachable by $(1+\hat{T}_I)|I\rangle$,

 where $|I\rangle$ is the $I$th determinant, $\hat{T}_I$ is an excitation operator from $|I\rangle$, $\hat{P}_I$ is the projector onto the aforementioned space of determinants, and $\tilde{E}_{I}$ is the CC energy.
-The number of unknowns ($\tilde{E}_I$ plus all $t$-amplitudes) is equal to the number of equations.
+The number of unknowns ($\tilde{E}_I$ plus all $T$-amplitudes) is equal to the number of equations.

-Equation (\ref{CC_ansatz}) is not expressed in the usual, connected form, but in a disconnected (fully equivalent and linked) form.
-The connected form is obtained by first noting\cite{Harris1977} that $ e^{-\hat{T}_I^\dagger} \hat{P}_I $ spans the same determinant space as $\hat{P}_I$ and, therefore, Eq.\ (\ref{CC_ansatz}) is written in an equivalent form:
+Equation (\ref{CC_ansatz}) is not expressed in the usual, connected form; it is written in the disconnected, unlinked form.
+The former is obtained by first noting\cite{Harris1977} that $e^{-\hat{T}_I^\dagger}(1+\hat{T}_I)|I\rangle$ spans the same determinant space as $(1+\hat{T}_I)|I\rangle$.
+Therefore, left-multiplying $e^{-\hat{T}_I}$ with Eq.\ (\ref{CC_ansatz}) prior to projection does not alter the ansatz, transforming it into